SEI-08-Bahrain/u2_lessons_google_oauth/README.md

 The connect.sid cookie plays a crucial role in tracking user sessions within web applications.
 Typically associated with the express-session middleware in Express.js, it functions by generating a unique session ID for each user.
 This session ID is then stored in the connect.sid cookie, which is sent to the user's browser.
 In subsequent requests, the server utilizes this cookie to identify and retrieve the corresponding user session data, allowing for seamless session management.

+When a user interacts with your application and sends a request to the server, the session id stored in the cookie is sent along with that request.
+This session id serves as a way for the server to identify and associate the incoming request with a specific user session.

+So, with each request, the server checks the session id in the cookie, retrieves the associated session data, and then can use that information to understand and manage the user's session, such as determining if the user is authenticated and accessing their stored data.
+It helps in maintaining the continuity of the user's experience across different interactions with the application.

 ### Passport and Express-Session Simplified

 1. **User Authentication:**